hendrikschilling/FASP/README.md

 and repeat step 2-4 or 1-4 several times

-Keep previous trace rounds around as the fusion step can later join multple traces and problematic areas of a trace can be masked out.
+Keep previous trace rounds around as the fusion step can later join multiple traces and problematic areas of a trace can be masked out.
 A mask can be generated for example with VC3D, or by using any 8-bit grayscale image with the same aspect ratio as one of the tiffxyz channels.

 ### 4.1 Pick a seed patch